-Boy died because he was forgotten in his school van
+Boy forgotten in school van dies of heatstroke

-According to The Straits Times, on Friday, 21 April, 6 -year-old Muhammad Iqram Danish was on his way to a kindergarten in Malaysia by school van, with 3 other kids.
+According to The Straits Times, on Friday, 21 April, six-year-old Muhammad Iqram Danish was on his way to a kindergarten in Malaysia by school van, with three other kids.
 It was afternoon time, and he happened to doze off in the back seat of the van.

 When the van arrived at the kindergarten, the other kids alighted.
 But Muhammad, who was still sleeping, was left forgotten.

-The driver, unaware of the sleeping child in the van, drove back home, and left the vehicle locked in its parking lot.
-He realised his folly only after a good 3 hours.
+The driver, unaware of the sleeping child in the van, drove back home.
+He then left the vehicle locked in its parking lot.
+He realised his folly only after a good three hours.
 But by then, it was too late; the boy had died of heatstroke.

 Police are currently investigating the case as one of child neglect.

-It later turned out that the little one had slept off, and nobody in the ‘International’ school had bothered to check the van for any sleeping children.
+It later turned out that the little one had dozed off, and nobody in the “International” school had bothered to check the van for any sleeping children.
 The driver had then driven home to finish her errands, and the van was left parked outside in the sweltering heat.